 FTP – Website with File Transfer Protocol (FTP) access for extracting data.

 Your ecommerce platform must be compatible with the type of feed or app you use.
-BigCommerce, for example, facilitates wholesale as well as retail and can be integrated with apps or product feeds.
 Shopify is popular with Canadian dropshipping retailers and has a thorough understanding of the practice.